markharrison/doc-platform-engineering/docs/05-msdevplat.md

 # Microsoft Developer Plaform

 Up to now - no products have been mentioned in this document.
+Remember Platform Engineering is a practice, not a product.

 Lets see how the current Microsoft tools and technologies slot into the IDP reference architecture.